Skip to content

 Basic authentication requires the username and password to be sent (username:password), base64 encoded, with each request.
 For details, see RFC 2617.

-Most HTTP client libraries as well as REST libraries support this method.
-Creating content with binary attachments has an example using basic authentication with cURL and its CURLOPT_USERPWD.
+Most HTTP client libraries and REST libraries support this method.
+Creating content with binary attachments is an example of using basic authentication with cURL and its CURLOPT_USERPWD.

 Raw HTTP request with basic authentication